 Now you may think I have a lot of recipes from Provence, but it is actually because cuisine provençale is very popular in France and bien répandu (widespread).
-And within that, a chicken provencal recipe is one of the easiest to prepare especially with the Instant Herbs of provencePot, for that summery French-Riviera feeling.
+And within that, a chicken provencal recipe is one of the easiest to prepare especially with the Instant Pot and herbs of provence, for that summery French-Riviera feeling.

 The traditional Cuisine Provençale is very distinctive with its use of local ingredients of herbs, tomatoes, and olives.
 The combination of flavors dates back to when the Greeks and Romans installed themselves in Marseille around 600BC.
-A Chicken provençale combines all those flavors in a stew, that can easily serve a family, with portions leftover for the next day.
+A Chicken provençale combines all those flavors in a stew, with ingredients from that classic French pantry, to serve a family with hopefully some portions leftover for the next day.

 The Chicken Provençale is a pretty flexible recipe, that you can adapt as you wish.

 Red & Green Peppers: The traditional recipe includes red and green peppers, but I know that those have a rather strong flavor which may not be to everyone’s taste.
 I have a rather picky eater at home who won’t eat peppers, so I sometimes substitute it for eggplant.

 Potatoes: If you want to make the chicken provençale even hardier, you can also add 4-5 potatoes into the Instant Pot.

 Frozen Chicken: You can use frozen chicken, but keep in mind that the skin will probably not taste as good and fall off.
 If you do decide to leave the chicken frozen, you don’t need to add any additional time.
 The Instant Pot will take longer to heat up, so just leave the cooking time the same.

 Bacon Lardons: These tiny pieces of bacon are very versatile, so French people tend to throw them into every recipe.
 They are optional in a chicken provencal.